- Download our Moving to Budapest Guide (PDF)

 - CON: Lots of paperwork

 A relic of Hungary’s Soviet past, sometimes getting official administrative paperwork done in Budapest can be a frustratingly bureaucratic process with reams of red tape.

 + PRO: High quality care at a low cost

 The healthcare system in Hungary is on par with Western countries and affords quality medical care at less expensive rates compared to some other European countries.
 This has made Budapest a growing medical tourism destination.

 + PRO: A variety of great international schools to choose from

 There are many well-equipped international schools based in and around Budapest.
 Unlike most schools in Hungary, these international schools teach in English.
 By following British, American or International Baccalaureate curricula, international schools can provide children with an uninterrupted schooling experience.

 - CON: Expensive private and international school fees

-Although public schooling in Budapest is free and of a high quality, expats are dissuaded both by classes being in Hungarian and by the highly traditional approaches to teaching often employed in public schools.
+Although public schooling in Budapest is free and of exceptional quality, expats are dissuaded both by classes being in Hungarian and the highly traditional approaches to teaching often employed in public schools.
 Consequently, most expats enrol their children in expensive private or international schools.